common adverse reactions of crazy meds

 - H1 Antihistamines.
 This is most common way a drug can fatten you up like a veal calf.
 Most APs, especially Zyprexa are strong-to-potent antihistamines and, as I wrote above, antihistamines make you hungry and encourage you to keep the weight on.
 Being a potent antihistamine is also why you take these meds as they help you sleep and help fight anxiety.
 TCAs, especially Remeron, are also strong-to-potent antihistamines and notorious for weight gain.

 - Serotonin 5HT2C Antagonists.
 Drugs that interfere with serotonin at this specific receptor at going to make you gain weight.
 As with antihistamines these meds will make you hungry and keep the weight on.
 This is the primary reason why second-generation APs, especially Zyprexa and Seroquel, will cause you to pack on the pounds.
 Additionally they will mess with your insulin resistance, which is why your risk for diabetes increases if you take Geodon or Abilify and don’t gain any weight.
 And just like antihistamines you take these meds because they are 5HT2C antagonists, as that helps regulate dopamine.
-Other 5HT2C antagonists include Remeron and Prozac.
+Other 5HT2C antagonists include Remeron (mirtazapine) and Prozac (fluoxetine).
+Remeron is also a potent antihistamine, so it would make you gain weight even if it didn’t encourage you to eat a dozen doughnuts for breakfast every day.

 - Decreasing corticotropin-releasing factor (CRF).
 Unlike the above two, this one is somewhat obscure, in the world of psychopharmacology at any rate.
 Like the other two it is possibly why the meds - Lithium, Depakote, SSRIs, SNRIs, and assorted APs and other antidepressants (ADs) work.

 If your weight shoots up by over 10% of what you had before you started taking a particular drug in two months or less, especially when taking an antipsychotic, you may have a potentially serious problem.
-See for more information.
+See the page on metabolism syndrome for more information.

 - The drugs most associated with sexual side effects are SSRIs and SNRIs